Ivory42/Drones/README.md

   - Create your own logic for drones through other plugins (example included)
   - Define a model and destroyed model for each drone
   - Set health, speed, and acceleration for each drone
+  - Set up to 4 weapons with individual parameters
   - Choose how the drone operates:
-    - Fly
+    - Flying
     - Hover
     - Ground

-### Flying Drones (WIP)
+### Flying Drones
-  - Flying drones can only move forward
+  - Flying drones move in the direction the camera is facing
-  - Requires constant movement to stay in the air
+  - Cannot fly below specific speeds
   - More agile than other drones

 ### Hover Drones
   - Hover drones can fly and move in any direction
-  - Will remain airborn even with no movement
+  - Movement input controls drone movement
   - More combat oriented

 ### Ground Drones (WIP)
   - Drones limited to ground movement
-  - Can only move forward and/or rotate while moving forward
+  - Not functioning at this time

 ## Developers
 This plugin comes with several forwards and natives to use with other plugins.
 Refer to `scripting/include/customdrones.inc` for more detailed explanations.